This document is also available in these formats: PDF.

 You may have any number of Characters in your Haven but no more than 6 on the Field at any time.

-An opposing Character cannot be forced to use a card with a cost.
-Example: Your Characters charm Makoto Mizuhara , who has Ifurita's Power Key Staff and Interdimensional Teleport .
+Your Characters charm Makoto Mizuhara , who has Ifurita's Power Key Staff and Interdimensional Teleport .
 Makoto cannot be forced to use the Interdimensional Teleport.

 Characters are free to pick up, drop, and transfer accessible Items and Equipment during any phase.